Top 25: Used buys for £2000 in 2019

 We know this is the second Honda in this list, but the Jazz is such a practical and easy to own small car that we couldn't not include it.
 It's also one of the cars we find ourselves repeatedly recommending to people looking for a good quality and reliable used hatch.
 We'd avoid the unreliable i-Shift auto and stick to a manual or look for a CVT.

-We know it's not the most exciting of cars but the Insignia is a lot of car for just £2000.
+It's not the most exciting of cars but the Insignia is a lot of car for just £2000.
 We've seen good looking nine and 10 year old examples with below average mileages in SRi trim.
 The 2.0 CDTi engine isn't the quietest but it provides plenty of power and is economical.
 We'd also recommend the estate which offers a huge boot.

 Undoubtedly the best car for anyone who has just passed their test, the Fiesta may be on every street corner but there's a good reason it's so popular - it's a brilliant small hatchback.
 Avoid the diesel unless you're planning on doing big mileages, instead stick to the 1.25-litre petrol which is reliable and cheap to insure.